 Read on to learn more about state and national laws for the usage of car seats in a front seat, important instructions for installing a car seat in a front seat, and where to find car seat installation help.

-Can you put a car seat in a single cab truck?
+Putting a car seat in a single cab truck

 Legally, a child can ride in a car seat that is secured in the front seat of a vehicle if the vehicle does not have a back seat.
 However, there are safety risks involved with riding in the front seat, and it should be seen as a last resort whenever possible.